cgbystrom/sockjs-netty/README.md

 That will output a JAR inside the ```target/``` folder.

 ## What's missing?
-Currently, not all tests provided by the SockJS protocol.
+Currently, not all tests provided by the SockJS protocol pass.
 As mentioned, it is still work in progress and the goal is naturally to be 100% compatible with the protocol.